 Labor management habits that encourage malposition

-- Epidurals which may soften the pelvic floor (and occasionally this is good but not for a first time mother before 5 cm)
+- Epidurals which may soften the pelvic floor (and occasionally this softening is helpful but not always, especially not for a first time mother before 5 cm)